barbaracalderon/graduation-speech-2024/README-en.md

 # Final Considerations

-This speech was approved by the graduates of the class and delivered on the evening of March 21, 2024, at the UFSC Culture and Events Center.
+This speech was approved by the graduates of the class and delivered on the evening of March 21, 2024, at UFSC's "Centro de Cultura e Eventos" building, Trindade Campus.